ideaflare/ideaflare.github.io/_posts/2017-05-01-architecture.markdown

 A running program can have various unexpected burps, which too often results in exceptional patch-like code to deal with edge cases.
 Dealing with the potential problems up-front requires more thought and work, but the result is having much less to think about for surrounding code.
 The less context you need to understand a component, the easier it is to re-use and compose larger components from smaller ones.

 #### [The Four Horsemen of the Catapocalypse](https://cdsmith.wordpress.com/2012/04/18/why-do-monads-matter/)
 * Failure
-  You can think of this as any exception that is thrown - out of memory, file not found, network timeout - anything!
-If there is a point where an error can occur that goes unhandled, one (or often multiple duplicated) logic resides elsewhere to deal with unexpected execution.
-One way to deal with these kinds of errors is to do a try/catch immediately where such an error can occur, and not allow errors to bubble up - and rather to return a concrete result.

 * Destruction
 * Uncertainty
 * Dependence

+ ##### Failure

+You can think of this as any exception that is thrown - out of memory, file not found, network timeout - anything!
+If there is a point where an error can occur that goes unhandled, one (or often multiple duplicated) logic resides elsewhere to deal with unexpected execution.
+One way to deal with these kinds of errors is to do a try/catch immediately where such an error can occur.
+Rather than allowing errors to bubble up, return concrete results.

+ ##### Destruction
+ ##### Uncertainty
+ ##### Dependence

+  Depending on the context - a normal return value can be enough, if you don't care about specific details of failure a Maybe/Option type is could be fine - and if the detail of failure is important a Try (or Either) could be needed too.
+What's important is that the return type of the function is reliable - otherwise you'll have wrong assumptions based on wrong assumptions throughout the code base.

  What makes architecture different from guidelines for writing good code ?
  A thought of the business functions and services, goals and strategic direction of the business and maybe also costs of decisions ?